 Such an agreement may be concluded at any time, even during the proceedings.
 If it is concluded before the proceedings, it must be drawn up in writing and dated and signed by both parties.

-Failing agreement between the partners, jurisdiction is governed by Article 5.
+Failing agreement between the spouses, jurisdiction is governed by Articles 5 et seq.

 Article 5 Jurisdiction in other cases